Updated: Apr 9

 Over the years I consumed protein powder less and less.
 I never found one I liked and eventually gave up.
 Then I moved in with my boyfriend (who's vegetarian but that's kind of irrelevant) who was adamant about needing lots of protein.
 If you also find yourself in this position or confused about how much you need, below is a formula you can use to calculate how much protein you should be getting.
 If you're active/working out and trying to build muscle, it may be a little higher.
 It's good to mindful of your protein intake, but remember, there are way more health issues from consuming too much protein!
-It is very rare to eat so little that you develop health issues, unless you're living in an impoverished region and/or are regularly not eating enough calories.
+It is very rare to eat so little that you develop health issues unless you're living in an impoverished region and/or are regularly not eating enough calories.
 I'm not talking a slight calorie deficit to lose weight, we're talking a much larger deficit on the regular.

 How to Calculate How Much Protein You Need

 Ok, so living with my boyfriend who needed protein powder, we had a lot of different ones in the house.
-I would occasionally try his or samples I got from events and found that I still didn't care for them, however, most times they would eliminate my headache or help with lightheadedness!
+I would occasionally try his, or samples I got from events and found that I still didn't care for them, however, most times they would eliminate my headache or help with lightheadedness!
 So while I didn't consume them regularly, I occasionally did when I experienced these symptoms.
-A cold, protein packed smoothie does wonders for my headaches and is way healthier than an advil.
+A cold, protein-packed smoothie does wonders for my headaches and is way healthier than an Advil.
 BUT, that's if you're using a good protein powder...

 For whatever reason (maybe my focus on health and wellness combined with a podcast he listened to), my boyfriend started doing tons of research on the best protein powders and found that so many of them have high levels of heavy metals!
 Even the really popular ones!
 I had no idea.
 I already have too much aluminum and mercury in my body, so I cannot afford to be getting more from my "healthy" drink.
-With that said, here are some of the brands that tested highest for heavy metals according the The Clean Label Project.
+With that said, here are some of the brands that tested the highest for heavy metals according to The Clean Label Project.

 Protein Powders With The Highest Amounts of Heavy Metals: